aarondr77/superset-observability/README.md

-# Devin Security Governance for Apache Superset
+# Dashboard for Devin Bandit Review Bot

 ## What this project solves
 AI coding tools are exploding the number of contributors to Apache Superset.
 In 2024, Superset averaged around 78 contributors per quarter.
 By 2026-Q2 that number is 111 — an 18% year-over-year increase, and Q1 2026 saw a 45% jump over the previous quarter.